 The University of Washington is one of the oldest and most respected universities on the west coast.
 It has produced many famous graduates and even a few interesting inventions.
 If you want to hone your creative writing skills with a master’s program in one of the most scenic northern states then find your voice and build your career at the University of Washington.
 They only take a limited number into the creative writing program so start soon.

 Texas State offers a rich MFA in Creative Writing program that has produced many writers who have found their stride and voice under the mentorship of talented professors.
 The writers that grow at Texas State have gone on to earn many of the greatest awards in the United States for their writing.
 If you are interested in attending a college in the Southwest and are ready to work hard on your writing then apply and see where the next year takes you.

-The University of Maine offers an MFA in English with a concentration in Creative Writing.
-The MFA program allows students the freedom to find their own voice with a lot of writing, and with strong mentorship.
+The University of Maine offers an MA in English with a concentration in Creative Writing.
+The MA program allows students the freedom to find their own voice with a lot of writing, and with strong mentorship.
 Students can choose their concentration and when they graduate they will have a portfolio of well-reviewed work that they have written as they discovered who they are as writers.

 Harvard offers a prestigious Creative Writing graduate program.
 Graduates from Harvard often go on to have successful literally careers and many apply to the program each year with the hopes of being a part of this mentorship and rigorous education.
 Out of the many applicants, only 10-15 students are accepted each year, so be sure to put your best foot forward on your application writings to stand out among the best in the nation.